Clifford T. Nutt

 Clifford T. Nutt retired to Hawaii and died in 1981 at the age of 73.

 Unfortunately, we have been unsuccessful finding any period photos of his pre-war dealerships.
 Also, the street addresses have changed over the years so it is difficult to find the current views of the pre-war locations.
-But here are what was listed as his pre-war locations:
+But here are what were listed as his pre-war locations:

 200 W. Main, El Monte.